×

 Take the Coaching Quiz

-The question this week comes from Spence: “How can I blend a developmental environment without losing the desire to win, but not at all costs?”
+The question this week comes from Gav through the PDP Members Community: Gav asks, “Should I have a theme for my sessions?”
 Your Turn: Ask PDP Anything Do you have a coaching question that we might be able to help with?
 We would love to hear from you!
 Here’s what you can do: 1.
 Tweet your questions to us @playerdp, or contact us on our Facebook page.2.
-PDP Members can chat directly with the PDP team to ask questions, share ideas, and support each other…
+PDP Members can chat directly with the PDP team to ask questions, share ideas, and support each other on our exclusive Coaching Community. …

-This practice is designed to provide players with the opportunities to train their ability to retain and regain possession.
-The practice is helpful in reinforcing aggressive pressing behaviours, and composure on the ball under pressure.
+This practice is designed to be used as a warm-up focused upon passing and receiving.
 Quick Navigation About the Video Additional Information Practice Overview Interpreting the Diagrams Diagrams Objectives Organisation Observations & Interventions About the Video In the video below, Dan will talk you through the structure of the practice, various outcomes and how you can adapt it for your players.
-Do you want to…
+Do you want to improve your ability to plan and deliver great sessions?
+Sign up for our Foundations of Session Design course here.
+Practice…

 World-class coaching courses you can do from home, any time.